3 body segments

 - After about 3 weeks, the fully-grown bee eats a hole in wax cap and emerges into hive as adult

-This is material is covered in-depth in our Absolute Beginner Course!
+This is material is covered in-depth in our Introduction to Beekeeping Workshop!